 When the pandemic hit in 2020, it had a devastating effect on many of my Deedub Inc. clients.
 This, combined with pre-COVID market trends and headwinds impacting consultancies, meant it was time for a pivot.

 Ultimately, I attempted to transform Deedub from a service provider into a product maker.
-Specifically, I wanted to put my communication and content strategy skills to good use by creating a variety of online courses and other training products for people in CX / UX, marketing, product, and related fields.
+Specifically, I wanted to leverage my strengths in content strategy and communication to create a variety of online courses and training products for people in CX / UX, marketing, product, and related fields.

 My first offering was Accessibility Love.
 I had long been frustrated with the quantity and quality of accessibility trainings.
 All too often, the few options on the market were too text heavy with a “rocket science” vibe that intimidated learners.
 As a result, my goal was simple: I wanted to make accessibility more accessible by providing a welcoming entry point that was more relatable, visual, and engaging.